-- a) Receive reports of the Monitoring Officer to amend the Constitution of the Council and make any consequent recommendation to the Council. - b) Consider reports of the Monitoring Officer about governance, the Council's structure and procedures consequent to Article 13, clause 13.2 of this constitution. - c) Community Governance Reviews. - d) Electoral Reviews.
+- a) To receive reports of the Monitoring Officer to amend the Constitution of the Council and make any consequent recommendation to the council - b) To consider reports of the Monitoring Officer about governance, the Council's structure and procedures consequent to Article 13, clause 13.2 of this constitution - d) Community Governance Reviews - e) Electoral Reviews a) Discharge the functions of the Council as a Licensing Authority under the Licensing Act 2003 and the Gambling Act 2005 (with the exception of any functions which are reserved to Council), and miscellaneous matters as set out in the Functions Regulations.
+The Licensing Committee shall discharge the functions of the Scrap Metal Dealers Act 2013 (Relevant Sub-Committee to be convened when appropriate to deal with contested applications and hearings.)